 I could have done without the nickname ‘Mr. Big Dick’, though.

 The character bestowed with that unfortunate, but apparently measurably accurate nickname, is Angie’s new partner, James Maddocks.
-Though he’s supposed to be this enigmatic, sexy beast of a man that helps to change Angie’s life a little bit, I wasn’t as interested in him as I should have been considering his role.
-He’s was kind of vague in his character development, you know besides, the size of his penis being mentioned a lot.
+Though he’s supposed to be this enigmatic, sexy beast of a man that helps to provide perspective to Angie about her own life in some ways, I wasn’t as interested in him as I should have been considering his role.
+He was kind of vague in his character development, you know besides, the size of his penis being mentioned a lot.

-Personality wise he seemed kind of bland, too focused on his grown ass daughter’s feelings over his divorce, and since we’re on the topic, too focused on his divorce.
-He seemed emotionally distracted, so I wasn’t able to connect to him or even really decide if I liked him.
+Personality-wise he seemed kind of bland, too focused on his grown-ass daughter’s feelings over his divorce, and since we’re on the topic, too focused on his divorce.
+He seemed emotionally distracted, so I wasn’t able to connect with him or even really decide if I liked him.

 That’s not to say he and Angie didn’t have chemistry, because…

 You get it.

-This book feels taken care of, as if the author babied it until it was ready to fly.
-It’s well researched in terms of the psychology and the religious aspects, but I do have some questions about the more Americanized parts of the politics and justice system were presented.
+This book feels taken care of as if the author babied it until it was ready to fly.
+It’s well researched in terms of the psychology and the religious aspects, but I do have some questions about the way the politics and justice system were presented.
 It was very Americanized.
 Was it done on purpose, disregarding facts?
 Or was it not researched?
-Points for wanting to set a novel in Canada, but minus points for not engaging in our different political and justice systems all the way.
+Points for wanting to set a novel in Canada, but minus points for not engaging in the major differences in how Canadian law works.